 One of the more intense illnesses on this list is PTSD.
 A person can have PTSD for all kinds of reasons; the most example is a soldier returning from war.
 While these cases do make up a large portion of people struggling with PTSD, it’s not necessarily the only cause.
 Many people who have gone through a traumatic event, or even just witnessed one, find themselves suffering from PTSD.

 Much like having anxiety, PTSD can be triggered by everyday surroundings.
-Because you can take an emotional support dog almost everywhere, it’s very helpful for those struggling with this illness to have that support in case they are triggered.
+Because you can take an emotional support dog almost everywhere, it’s beneficial for those struggling with this illness to have that support in case they are triggered.
 An animal keeps those with PTSD grounded, comforted, and in control.